 Use a plugin like Auto Post Scheduler to publish new posts and/or recycle old posts automatically.
 There’s no need to schedule post times individually and recycling old posts keeps your site looking fresh.

-Although you may not want all of the features of an “autoblogging” plugin, a plugin like WP Robot includes a module that lets you bulk import posts or article files into your WordPress site and then set these to publish automatically at regular or random intervals in the future.
+Although you may not want all of the features of an “autoblogging” plugin, a plugin like WPRobot includes a module that allows you to bulk import posts or article files into your WordPress site set these to publish automatically at regular or random intervals at a future time.

-To learn more, go here: WP Robot – WordPress Autoposting Software
+To learn more, visit their website here: WP Robot – WP Plugin

 If you plan to run a membership-style website, most professional WordPress membership plugins allow you to schedule your content to be ‘drip-fed’ to members at intervals that you specify (e.g. every 7 days, etc.).